10 Simple Ways to Improve Sales Performance in Stores

 7. Display Signage Promoting Special Offers

 A well-designed and strategically placed sign promoting a weekly special offer can grab customers' attention and drive sales.
 A weekly product line or brand sale also gives your employees something new to speak about on the sales floor.
 If they don’t know much about the merchandise, it gives your trainers something new to train.
-Display signs that showcase your specials and show the amount they are saving.
-This can encourage customers to make impulse purchases for lower-priced items and encourage them to return in hopes of discovering future promotions.
+Display signs that showcase your specials and show the amount they are saving can encourage customers to make impulse purchases for lower-priced items and to return in hopes of discovering future promotions.

 8. Encourage Customers to Leave Reviews